mrjamiebowman-blog/Debezium-Tutorial/README.md

 After cloing the repository you will need to start `Debezium` which will expose `Kafka Connect`.

 ### Steps
+* Setup .env file.
+Use .env.sample or rename to .env
 * Start Docker Compose.
 * Enable Change Data Capture (CDC) on the MSSQL Server.
 * Enable capture tables.